Hotels near Mountain View Ranch

 Which hotels near Mountain View Ranch are good for team or group travel?

 Several hotels near Mountain View Ranch accommodate team and group travel.
-Hampton Inn and Suites Manchester (18.46 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn Rutland (27.77 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Days Inn by Wyndham Rutland / Killington Area (27.86 mi) offers bus or oversized vehicle parking, complimentary breakfast, and on-site laundry.
+Hampton Inn and Suites Manchester (18.46 mi, from $162/night), Hampton Inn Rutland (27.77 mi, from $172/night), and Days Inn by Wyndham Rutland / Killington Area (27.86 mi, from $114/night) all offer complimentary breakfast and on-site laundry.
+Hampton Inn and Suites Manchester also has meeting space.
+Hampton Inn Rutland also has meeting space.
+Days Inn by Wyndham Rutland / Killington Area also has bus or oversized vehicle parking.

 Are there upscale or luxury hotels near Mountain View Ranch?